Supplements To Support Immunity

 Lest you think mushrooms are just some fringe remedies, several drugs are now manufactured from mushroom sources: PSK and PSP from Turkey tail, Lentinan and LEM from Shiitake and Schizophyllan derived from Schizophyllum commune.
 Confirmed today by modern scientific research, hundreds of mushrooms have demonstrated immune stimulating activities.

 Ironically, for thousands of years, cultures around the globe have thought of mushrooms to be the highest quality of medicines, often thinking them gifts from the gods and purveyors of immortality.
 This can be seen in ancient artworks ranging form the Egyptian Pharaoh’s tombs to 3000-year-old Guatemalan sculptures.
-Around the year 100 BCE the Roman poet Marital scribed “Easy it is to renounce gold and silver, and even the delight of love, hard however, to miss
+Around the year 100 BCE the Roman poet Marital scribed “Easy it is to renounce gold and silver, and even the delight of love, hard however, to miss the delights of mushrooms.”

 A European herbalist, Bock, wrote, “Since they do not arise from seeds they must come from heaven….”
 As cherished medicines though, it was in Asia that mushrooms truly flourished, there they have been utilized with amazing sophistication for thousands of years, considered superior medicines.
 Is there something to the fact that such divergent cultures saw in the healing significance of medicinal mushrooms?

 Often overlooked as nutritionally rich foods, mushrooms are excellent sources for all essential amino acids, B vitamins, vitamin D, potassium, selenium, zinc, and fiber and are low in calories and carbohydrates.
 The vitamin D content alone makes them a worthy addition to our immune supporting diet.